EB-2 NIW Denials Now Outpace EB-1A: Recent USCIS Trends

 • Increased demand and backlog management: The popularity of the NIW category among STEM professionals, especially during the pandemic and remote work boom, may have triggered a policy recalibration to manage volume.

 • Consistency with Dhanasar Framework: Following the Matter of Dhanasar decision, USCIS has sought to enforce a three-pronged test more strictly.
-Evidence must now show national importance, applicant’s position to advance the endeavor, and benefit to the U.S. outweighing the need for labor certification.
+Evidence must now show national importance, the applicant’s position to advance the endeavor, and a benefit to the U.S. that outweighs the need for labor certification.

 • Do not treat it as “easier.”
-The scrutiny is now at least equal to, if not higher than, EB-1A.
+Given the higher denial rates, scrutiny may now be equal to, if not higher than, that for EB-1A visas.

 • Invest in your evidence.
 Provide specific, quantifiable outcomes of your work (e.g., patents with broadscale application, policy impact, open-source projects with measurable adoption).

 • Link your work to national interest clearly.
-Avoid generic claims; show who benefits, how, and why it matters on a national scale.
+Avoid generic claims.
+Show exactly who benefits, how, and why it matters on a national scale.

 • Re-evaluate eligibility.
 Many applicants overlook their own track records.
 If you’ve led major projects, published influential work, or won peer-reviewed awards, you may qualify.